 A group, made up of a school’s principal and some parents, students, teachers and other staff members, whose role includes reviewing student achievement data, creating a comprehensive school plan, recommending that plan to the local board, continually reviewing the plan’s effectiveness, and revising the plan on an annual basis.

 Specific expectations of what students should know and be able to do in each content area of every grade level.
-State Departments of Education set these standards for each state.
+State Departments of Education set these standards for each state, and many states have adopted some version of Common Core Standards.

 A formal meeting and the first step in a legal process for providing assistance to a student having difficulty in school and for whom other interventions have not been successful.
 This meeting typically includes the principal, the classroom teacher, the parents, a psychologist, the RSP (see “Resource Specialist Program” entry above for more information) teacher and other support staff.
 When appropriate the student also attends this meeting.
 Detailed notes/minutes are taken of the proceedings and recommendations.